7 Experts Weigh In On the Future of Accounting

 Every industry is impacted by the rise of technology and automation, and for many, that can be an...

 In the world of bookkeeping, formulas and definitions are a dime a dozen.
-It's easy to become overwhelmed, confused and even frustrated as you try to learn them all.
+As an Accounting leader, It's easy to become overwhelmed, confused, and even frustrated as you try to learn them all.
 One of the ones you'll need to know?
 What is retained earnings, and how to calculate retained earnings!

 Before you hop online and start Googling like crazy, read on.
 Today, we're sharing a quick retained earning calculator guide, helping you understand this formula and apply it moving forward.